Lively Songs for Little People

 Tuesdays and Thursdays

-The Musicman’s casual drop-in shows begin in October and continue to the end of May.
+The Musicman’s casual drop-in shows continue to the end of May.
 At a small family-friendly rate, the weekly presentations include movement, song, dance, and humour.
 Each Tuesday the gathering point is a new location this year, the upstairs Food Court in the Confederation Mall downtown Charlottetown.
 Showtime is 10:45–11:20 am.
 On Thursdays families come to the Stratford Gym from 10:45 am–11:20 am.
 The show is called Lively Songs for Little People and has been an ongoing opportunity for young children’s and family’s initial social interactions.

 Drama classes for kids